parameterIT/experiment-toolkit/README.md

 Where `repository` is a local copy of repository that you wish to execute the experiment on.

-Furthermore, you will need to have cloned the parameterIT/testing repository as a sibling directory as well, and have a seperate folder called 'target'.
+Furthermore, you will need to have cloned the parameterIT/testing repository as a sibling directory as well.
 The final folder structure should look something like this:
 ```
 <repo>
   .git
 experiment-toolkit
 testing
-target
 ```

 To visualize the results you need to follow some set-up related to bokeh.